espressif/arduino-esp32/docs/source/boards/boards.rst

     ESP32-C3-DevKitM-1 <ESP32-C3-DevKitM-1>

 .. note::
-   Just few boards are described in this documentation page, for more information about other Espressif boards please refer to [HW reference section](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/index.html) in ESP-IDF Programming Guide.
+   Only a few development boards are described on this documentation page.
+For more information about other Espressif development boards please refer to the [Espressif website](https://www.espressif.com/en/products/devkits).

 Third Party
 -----------